MAML is a Noisy Contrastive Learner in Classification: Conclusion

 \section{Conclusion}

-In this paper, we perform an extensive study to demystify how the seminal MAML algorithm guides the encoder to learn a general-purpose feature representation and what is the interaction between the support and query set.
+This paper presents an extensive study to demystify how the seminal MAML algorithm guides the encoder to learn a general-purpose feature representation and how support and query data interact.
 Our analysis shows that MAML is implicitly a supervised contrastive learner using the support features as positive and negative samples to direct the update of the encoder.
-Yet, beside the supervised contrastive objective, we unveil an interference term hidden in the MAML algorithm originated from the random initialization and the cross-task interaction, which can impede the representation learning.
+Moreover, we unveil an interference term hidden in MAML originated from the random initialization or cross-task interaction, which can impede the representation learning.
 Driven by our analysis, removing the interference term by a simple zeroing trick renders the model unbiased to seen or unseen tasks.
-With this zeroing trick, we demonstrate constant improvements in both the training and testing profiles, with experiments conducted on the miniImagenet and Omniglot datasets.
+Furthermore, we show constant improvements in the training and testing profiles with this zeroing trick, with experiments conducted on the mini-ImageNet and Omniglot datasets.